KhalidMustafaElenani/Teaching-Learning-Based-Optimization-Algorithm/README.md

 2. Navigate to the project directory: `cd Teaching-Learning-Based-Optimization-Algorithm`

 ## Usage Examples
-  - Run the PSO algorithm by executing the main.py file: `python TLBO Algorithm.ipynb`
+  - Run the PSO algorithm by executing the main.py file: `python TLBO_algorithm.ipynb`

 ## Example Output
 ```